nationalparkservice/NPS_EML_Script/README.md

 1) Edit the *EML_Creation_Script.R* file as necessary and run each line or set of code (except the `r make_eml` function).

 2) Edit the auto-generated .txt files using a text editor or spreadsheet application as necessary.
-For details, look at the [NPS template editing guidelines](docs/edit_tmplts.html).
+For details, look at the [NPS template editing guidelines - DEV LINK NEEDS UPDATED](https://roblbaker.github.io/NPS_EML_Script/edit_tmplts.html).

 3) Run the `r make_eml` function (this could take a little while - particularly if you have a lot of taxonomic data).